Alfresco/alfresco-ng2-components/docs/core/directives/logout.directive.md

 | enableRedirect | `boolean` | true | Enable redirecting after logout |
 | redirectUri | `string` | "/login" | URI to redirect to after logging out. |

+## Kerberos

+You don't have to use the logout directive when enable the Kerberos SSO in ADF.
+The configuration for Kerberos authentication will allow users to access Alfresco products by entering their credentials only once when logging into their Windows environment.

 ## See also

 -   [Login component](../components/login.component.md)